ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Select the filtering tool from the **Tools** panel on the right.

-* Select human h38 reference genome (Fig. 5a).
+* Select human h38 reference genome (Fig. 6a).
-* Choose single or paired end (Fig. 5b)
+* Choose single or paired-end (Fig. 6b)
-* Select the files to clean (uploaded on the previous step, Fig. 5c)
+* Select the files to clean (uploaded on the previous step, Fig. 6c)
-* Click on *Execute* (Fig. 5d)
+* Click on *Execute* (Fig. 6d)

-{% include image.html file="new_read_cleaning_tool.png" alt=" Read cleaning tool" caption="Figure 5.
+{% include image.html file="new_read_cleaning_tool.png" alt=" Read cleaning tool" caption="Figure 6.
 The interface of the read cleaning tool."%}

 The tool will now process the raw reads to remove reads that map to the human genome.
 This can take a while.
 The resulting filtered data files are found on the right panel.

+{% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

-### 3. Upload metadata and submit
+### 3. Upload metadata and submit to ENA
+The **ENA Upload tool** under *Submission tools* is used to generate the metadata in the right format, associate it with the sequence data files ans submit everything to ENA.

+It is advisable to first test your submissions using the Webin test service where changes are not permanent and are erased every 24 hours.
+Do this by selecting **'Yes'** on **'Submit to test ENA server?''**.

 Submission to ENA requires accompanying metadata that complies with the [ENA metadata model](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html).
-The tool offers two ways of entering metadata for submission: interactively or via a metadata template (Fig. 6).
+The tool offers three ways of entering metadata for submission:
+* Using the Excel template (default, Fig. 7a)
+* Interactive generation of the metadata structure (Fig. 7b)
+* Using the 4 tsv templates (legacy, Fig. 7c)

+All three allow you to make a test submission to the server of ENA.
 All metadata fields must be completed for the submission to go through.
-Both ways allow you to make a test submission to the server of ENA.
 The submission tool will validate the metadata before submission.

-{% include image.html file="2_ways_ena_tool.png" alt="2ways of submitting metadata" caption="Figure 6.
-Two ways of submitting the metadata through the ENA-upload tool."%}
+{% include image.html file="3_ways_metadata.png" alt="2ways of submitting metadata" caption="Figure 7.
+Three ways of submitting the metadata through the ENA-upload tool."%}

-#### Interactive metadata upload
+#### Upload with the metadata spreadsheet template
-For a small number of submissions, metadata is best entered interactively by completing all the boxes.
-Metadata fields are nested according to ENA metadata model:
+For submission of a large number of files, we recommend to use the Excel template to upload the metadata.
+The template for SARS-Cov-2 submissions can be found [here](https://drive.google.com/file/d/1dulhBEfRO56ldCnuaIhjjtNbJDxQ5K1v/view?usp=sharing).
+The template is organized according to the ENA metadata model and contains one worksheet each for study, sample, experiment and run metadata:
 - A **study (project)** groups together data submitted to the archive and controls its release date.
 A study accession is typically used when citing data submitted to ENA.
 - A **sample** contains information about the sequenced source material.
 Samples are associated with checklists, which define the fields used to annotate the samples.
 Samples are always associated with a taxon.
 - An **experiment** contains information about a sequencing experiment including library and instrument details.
 - A **run** is part of an experiment and refers to data files containing sequence reads.

-At the bottom, select the filtered data files associated with the metadata.

-At last, fill in the Affiliation center and click on execute.

-{% include image.html file="execute_ena_upoad.png" alt="Affiliation center and execute button" caption="Affiliation field and execute button."%}

-#### Upload with the metadata template
-For submission of a large number of files, it is recommended to use the spreadsheet template to upload the metadata.
-The template for SARS-Cov-2 submissions can be found [here](https://drive.google.com/file/d/1dulhBEfRO56ldCnuaIhjjtNbJDxQ5K1v/view?usp=sharing).
-The template is organized according to the ENA metadata model and contains one worksheet each for study, sample, experiment and run metadata.
-Use the alias column to interlink the experiments, studies, runs, samples and files with each other.
+Use the *_alias* field on each sheet to interlink the experiments, studies, runs, samples and files with each other.
 The template can be downloaded, completed and uploaded using the Galaxy upload tool.

-Open the spreadsheet in your computer. **All fields of the template must be complete**.
-[Here](https://drive.google.com/file/d/1Z3LszV6IkgmcESsz2K7Mdv8pcnolUHT5/view?usp=sharing) you can find an example of part of the metadata associated with a submission to ENA using this tool (accession number PRJEB40711).
+Complete the metadata template in your computer. **All fields of the template must be complete**.
+[Here](https://drive.google.com/file/d/1Z3LszV6IkgmcESsz2K7Mdv8pcnolUHT5/view?usp=sharing) you can find an example of part of the metadata associated with a real submission to ENA using this tool (accession number PRJEB40711).
+Upload the metadata file to Galaxy, and select it on **File based on templates here:**.
+Finally, select the human-filtered data files associated with the metadata, fill in the Affiliation center and click on execute.

+{% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

+#### Interactive metadata upload
+For a small number of submissions, metadata is best entered interactively by completing all the boxes.
+Metadata fields are nested according to ENA metadata model described above.
+At the bottom, select the human-filtered data files associated with the metadata, fill in the Affiliation center and click on execute.

+{% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

+#### Tabular (tsv) metadata tables (Legacy)
+Four tsv files can be uploaded, one each for study, sample, experiment and run metadata.
+Example tsv files can be found [here](https://github.com/usegalaxy-eu/ena-upload-cli/tree/master/example_tables).
-Export the tables to tsv files and upload the completed metadata template using Galaxy upload tool.
-Select the correct spreadsheets in the tool together with the correct data.
-If the data is uploaded correctly, they should appear in the "Select all datasets to upload" section.
+Export the completed tables to tsv files and upload them using Galaxy upload tool.

-At last, fill in the Affiliation center and click on execute.
+Next, select the human-filtered data files associated with the metadata and select the correct metadata file for each section.
+Finally, fill in the Affiliation center and click on execute.

-{% include image.html file="execute_ena_upoad.png" alt="Affiliation center and execute button" caption="Affiliation field and execute button."%}

 ### 4. Check for a valid submission